ITConcept2019/Cruise0/README.md

 # Cruise0
-Auth0 Challenge#3 - Cruise0 App modernization
+Auth0 Challenge#3 - Cruise0 App modernization<br>
-Challenge #3 - App Modernization
+Challenge #3 - App Modernization<br>
-You receive the following email from the Engineering Manager at Travel0.
+You receive the following email from the Engineering Manager at Travel0.<br><br>
 “As we are moving through our modernization project, we’re now looking at Cruise0 which as you know has been live with Auth0 for some time.
-We have a number of elements we want to look at:
+We have a number of elements we want to look at:<br>
-● We are rebuilding Cruise0 as a modern web application (SPA) in ReactJS.
+● We are rebuilding Cruise0 as a modern web application (SPA) in ReactJS.<br>
-● During that rebuild, we want to drive growth in the app by enabling social login and ensure we validate Customer emails.
+● During that rebuild, we want to drive growth in the app by enabling social login and ensure we validate Customer emails.<br>
-● Customer Branding - the marketing team wants to introduce a Cruise0 Branded log in experience to the app.
+● Customer Branding - the marketing team wants to introduce a Cruise0 Branded log in experience to the app.<br>
-We think these things can be achieved with Auth0, but we aren’t sure how Auth0 can support ReactJS, social, and marketing requirements.
+We think these things can be achieved with Auth0, but we aren’t sure how Auth0 can support ReactJS, social, and marketing requirements.<br>
-We are looking for guidance, a solution walkthrough, and a demonstration showing how Auth0 can help solve the above.
+We are looking for guidance, a solution walkthrough, and a demonstration showing how Auth0 can help solve the above.<br><br>
 Deliverable
 As their TAM, you will need to design a solution and build a PoC (Proof of Concept) that shows how we can help solve the above use case leveraging the Auth0 identity platform.